RebelToolbox/RebelDocumentation/tutorials/scripting/gdscript/index.rst

 .. seealso::

-    See :ref:`doc_gdscript_grammar` if you are interested in writing a third-party tool that interacts with GDScript, such as a linter or formatter.
+    See :doc:`/development/file_formats/gdscript_grammar` if you are interested in writing a third-party tool that interacts with GDScript, such as a linter or formatter.